Politico editor interview: Matthew Kaminski on life after Covid-19

 “The publication is now big enough and mature enough to rise to the occasion in a way that it couldn’t have just a couple of years before when we were smaller and organised differently,” says Kaminski, adding though that website traffic volume is not a priority.

-“We always joked that in Washington our Playbook – which is our anchor newsletter, it’s got around 200,000-plus subscribers now, read everywhere – but in fact we only need one or two readers.
+“We always joked that in Washington our Playbook – which is our anchor newsletter, it’s got around 200,000-plus subscribers now [Politico later clarifies that the number is closer to 300,000], read everywhere – but in fact we only need one or two readers.
 If Nancy Pelosi and Mitch McConnell on Capitol Hill read it every day, that’s all we really need for this to be a hugely influential newsletter.”

 In the current climate, Kaminski’s bold belief in the future of Politico will offer some encouragement to journalists with concerns about the future of the industry.
 But it’s worth noting that this optimism does not extend to all corners of the sector.